dint-dev/cryptography/cryptography/README.md

 ## Authenticated encryption with Chacha20 + Poly1305
-In this example, we use [chacha20Poly1305Aead](https://pub.dev/documentation/cryptography/latest/cryptography/chacha20Poly1305Aead-constant.html).
+In this example, we use [chacha20Poly1305Aead](https://pub.dev/documentation/cryptography/latest/cryptography/chacha20Poly1305Aead-constant.html), a standard that uses ChaCha20 and Poly1305.

 ```dart
 import 'package:cryptography/cryptography.dart';